 These situations have different visas which are designed for specific purposes.
 Visit our immigration homepage for a full list of visas available.

 There are 38 countries listed in the United States’ Visa Waiver Program right now.
-Visit this page to check if your country is on the list.

 Electronic System for Travel Authorization (ESTA)

 Anyone who wants to come to the United States through the visa waiver must have their ESTA completed before they get on a plane.